asai-obsolete-code/old-blog/source/publications/index.md

 See [my github repo](https://github.com/guicho271828) for the latest activity!

+-   [CAP](https://github.com/guicho271828/CAP) &#x2013; Component Abstraction Planner, which decompose the given problem, solve each subproblem, make the subplans into macros and then plans in an enhanced problem with those macros
+    -   1.5 coverage in large domains!
+    -   Higer coverage in ipc2011 learning track, without learning time!
 -   [PDDL](https://github.com/guicho271828/pddl) &#x2013; A Common Lisp library to read/write/analyse PDDL files.
 It has
     -   a PDDL reader / parser
     -   CLOS-based object oriented interface to analyse each objects